Dell'Osso - Genealogy

 [Un glossario dei simboli utilizzati negli alberi genealogici è fornito sia in inglese che nell'italiano per i nostri parenti in Italia.]

-Family Tree Terminology [Terminologia dell'Albero Genealogico] (HTML) (PDF)
+Family Tree Terminology [Terminologia dell'Albero Genealogico] (PDF)

 In order to determine the relationship between any two members (e.g., you and another member) of the Dell'Osso family, the use of a "Cousins Chart" ["Diagramma dei Cugini"] is invaluable.